MAVERIC-Labs/MAVERIC_informatics/docs/source/eMicro-Apps.rst

     $ module load singularity/current
     $ singularity run /users/PAS1117/osu9664/eMicro-Apps/Prokka-1.12.0.img -h
+    # Alternatively
+    $ singularity run /fs/project/PAS1573/sif/fastqc_0.11.9--hdfd78af_1.sif

-If you want to add to your PATH...
+Alternatively, if you do not want to type out the full paths each time you run the container, you'll want to add the container location to your PATH.

 .. code-block:: bash

     $ export PATH=/users/PAS1117/osu9664/eMicro-Apps/:$PATH
     $ Prokka-1.12.0.img -h
+    # OR, alternatively
+    $ export PATH=/fs/project/PAS1573/sif/:$PATH
+    $ fastqc_0.11.9--hdfd78af_1.sif

 **Keep in mind that NONE of these apps/tools should be run on the login nodes.
 Please create a job script and submit it or incur OSC's wrath!**